 Many lenders now require that the manufactured home be attached to the land for the primary purpose of protecting their investment.
-Some states have specific strategies for the installation of foundation systems, the regulation of the types of products available and recordation of the documentation.
-However other states are more loosely regulated.
-In California for instance, for those mobilehomes and manufactured homes that were not originally installed on a system to meet Health and Safety Code Title 25 Section: 18551 or 433A foundation, there are a variety of State of California and FHA & HUD certified systems that can be installed expeditiously and cost effectively in order to retrofit a home to meet the lender’s specifications.
+In California, for manufactured homes that were not originally installed on a system to meet Health and Safety Code Title 25 Section: 18551 or 433A foundation, there are a variety of State of California and FHA & HUD pre-certified systems that can be installed expeditiously and cost effectively in order to retrofit a home to meet the lender’s specifications.
 The systems serve the dual purpose of providing a more secure support system and providing the lender with the assurance that your home and land are conjoined as real property.